xformerfhs/VBAUtilities/README.md

 ### Base64Converter

+Pure VB implementation of a Base64 converter.
+Converts byte arrays to and from Base64 representation.

+### Base64ConverterCryptAPI

+Implementation of a Base64 converter as a wrapper around crypt32.dll API calls.
 Converts byte arrays to and from Base64 representation.

 ### HexConverter